AnarchistKnight/Simple_DDPM/README.md

 The input is normalized to [-1, 1]，some papers claims that input normalization to [0, 1] is also fine.
 I personally prefer inout normalization to [-1, 1], as standard gaussian distribution is central symmetric aournd zero.
 The denoiser is a simple UNet, no attention layer is added.
 The tail_block at the end of UNet is to map the pixel value to an unbounded range, instead of [-1, 1].
 Considering the input is a gaussian noise, and the denoising is expected to happen slowly and gradually over 1000 steps, not expecting the intermediate output to range between -1 and 1 is reasonable.
 Well, many implementations choose to clamp the intermediate output to [-1, 1].
 More experiments are supposed to be done on this.
 I use SiLU as the activation function, as many people do.

+My python version is 3.12.4, my cuda version is 12.6.
 To setup the python environment, run the following scripts in the terminal.

 ~~~
 python -m venv venv
 source venv/bin/activate
 bash install.sh
 ~~~

+For your convenience, I also paste the full ~pip list~ in pip_list.txt.